Jakub Garbacz

-Jakub Garbacz (born 17 March 1994) is a Polish basketball player who plays for Stal Ostrów Wielkopolski of the Polish Basketball League.
+Jakub Garbacz (born 17 March 1994) is a Polish basketball player for Arka Gdynia of the Polish Basketball League (PLK).
 He also plays for the Polish national team.

 Professional career

 Garbacz was named the PLK Finals MVP in 2021, after leading Stal Ostrów Wielkopolski to its first PLK title.

 In the following offseason, he signed in Germany with Mitteldeutscher BC.
 He averaged 11.9 points and 2.1 rebounds per game.
-Garbacz signed with Stal Ostrów Wielkopolski on December 31.
+Garbacz signed with Stal Ostrów Wielkopolski on 31 December.

+On 16 June 2023 he signed with Anwil Włocławek of the Polish Basketball League.

+On 1 July 2024 he signed with Arka Gdynia of the Polish Basketball League (PLK).